Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 2. If more than one package results from this selection, choose the one with the best architecture (best choice: matching the architecture of the installed one).

-If the resulting package has a higher version number than the installed one, the installed package will be updated and replaced with the selected update candidate.
+If the resulting package has a higher version number than the installed one, the installed package is updated and replaced with the selected update candidate.

 This option tries to avoid changes in architecture and vendor for the installed packages, but under certain circumstances, they are tolerated.